tramarobin/fctSnPM/README.md

 saveNplot(spmAnalysis,'Optional Input Name', value)
 ```
 It may be useful to use `saveNplot` when a 2D analysis is performed, it may permit to redo quickly figures without the long time of analysis.
 This function is less relevant in 1D as some of the plot can't be save.
 Besides, 1D analysis is shorter and there is only a little gain in time.

+## Community guidelines ##
+Issues can be created to;
+* Contribute to the software
+* Report issues or problems with the software
+* Seek support
+I will try to answer as quickly and accuratly as possible.
+Thank's for using this function.